ammarhakim/gkyl-doc/source/dev/grhd-equations.rst

 assumed to be timelike, with the remaining coordinates :math:`\left\lbrace x^1, x^2, x^3 \right\rbrace` being spacelike.

+See also :ref:`this note <devGRHDEigensystem>` on the complete eigensystem for the GRHD equations (as implemented as part of Gkeyll's stable time-step calculation), :ref:`this note <devBlackHoleSpacetimes>` on Gkeyll's handling of general black hole spacetimes and the Kerr-Schild coordinate system, and :ref:`this note <devGRHDPrimitive>` on Gkeyll's "robustified" conservative to primitive variable reconstruction algorithm for both special and general relativity.

 The general :math:`{3 + 1}` split for the hydrodynamics equations
 -----------------------------------------------------------------